Cycle Gear: History

-The company founded its first store in 1974 in Benicia, California in the North Bay region of the San Francisco Bay Area by Donald Martin and Dave Bertram.
-The company featured a catalog from the 1970s and by 1992 there were six stores in the California Area.
+The company founded its first store in 1974 in Richmond, California in the North Bay region of the San Francisco Bay Area by Ron Merrit, Frank Klobas and Richard Christian.
+The company featured a catalog from the 1970s and by 1992 there were six stores in the San Francisco Bay Area.
 In 1999, the company continued growing to about ten locations and featured the Frank Thomas Collection one of the best-known British motorcycling clothing brands, four years later in 2001 the company grew to eighteen stores.
 The company established the ecommerce website cyclegear.com by 2003 and in 2008, Cycle Gear grew to 100 stores across the United States.
 By 2011, Cycle Gear introduced two helmet brands BILT and Sedici.
 The company also introduced Street and Steel and Hot-wired brands.
 In 2016, before RevZilla and Cycle Gear were merged by Comoto Holdings Inc. the company grew to 112 stores in 34 states, had a significant and growing online business, and distributed over 13 million catalogs annually.
 After the merger Bertram retired as CEO.
 As of March 2024, the company has grown to 165 stores in 39 states and employs 3000 people.